pragmint/open-practices/capabilities/test-data-management.md

 ### [Continuous Integration](/capabilities/continuous-integration.md) - Downstream

 Like test automation, continuous integration works best when tests have access to the right data.
 Since code changes are merged often, tests need to run constantly.
-And they can’t do that if the test data is missing or unreliable.
+And they can't do that if the test data is missing or unreliable.
 When test data is properly managed, every test run starts with the data it needs.
 This helps teams catch bugs early, avoid integration issues, and move faster with confidence.